Tansimrinky/donate-food-client/README.md

   - Password
   - Photo URL

-Note: Email verification and forget/reset password methods are not enforced.

 ## Home Page
+- Navbar
 - Banner/Slider
 - Featured Foods
 - Show All button
-- Extra Sections
-- [Optional] Explore new packages like react-elastic-carousel, Lottie-react, Framer-motion, React Hook Form, React Helmet.
+- Our goal (Extra section)
+- memories (extra section) . react elastic carousel used in this section

 ## Available Foods Page

-- Filter Section (by Food name)
+- there is a search bar which will show  Filter foods  (by Food name)
-- Sorting Section (by Food Expire Date)
+- a Sorting button which will show food by expire date
 - Foods Section with detailed information
-- View Details Button (redirects to Food details page)
+- View Details Button

 ## Single Food Details